View, compare, book

 We have a look at the ruins of the Lake Harry Date Plantation and then stop at the Cooper Creek Crossing, before driving through the Natterannie Sandhills and Mungerannie Gap, which is the largest geographical sight along the Birdsville Track (150m).

-Crossing into Queensland, we arrive into Birdsville and then take a locally run tour out to “Big Red”, the largest and most famous sand dune in the Simpson Desert.
+After stopping at the border for photos, we cross into Queensland, arrive into Birdsville and then check into our accommodation.
+This evening you’ll take a locally run tour out to “Big Red”, the largest and most famous sand dune in the Simpson Desert.
 It offers fantastic photo opportunities, especially at sunset.

 Overnight accommodation- motel room with en-suite, Birdsville Pub Hotel